iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_REMOVE_DUPLICATES.md

 	clean_data_1.country_code_2 = clean_data_2.country_code_2;
 ```

-With our database cleaned of any unnecessary tables and schema, we can now add `Foreign Key` relationships.
+With our table data cleaned, we can clean-up our database before progressing..

 Go to [WALKTHROUGH_CLEANUP](WALKTHROUGH_CLEANUP.md)